Sckab/C-RoadMap/README.md

 # 🧠 Learn C in 60 Days – From Basics to Kernel Dev

-> A 60-day journey to master the C language — from your first `hello world` all the way to building a mini kernel, passing through shells, IDEs, terminal emulators, file parsers, debuggers, kernel modules and much more.
+> A 60-day journey to master the C language — from your first `hello world` all the way to building a mini kernel, passing through shells, IDEs, terminal UIs, file parsers, system programming, and kernel modules.

 ---

 ## 🗂 Repository Structure

 This repo is divided into **8 weekly folders**, each containing:
-- 📂 `day-01`, `day-02`, ... → daily code, exercises, notes
+- 📂 `Day-01`, `Day-02`, ... → daily code, exercises, notes
 - 📁 `mini-project/` → weekly project challenge
 - 📄 `README.md` → weekly goals, sources, and tips

 📦 Root structure:
 ```
-learn-c-in-60-days/
+learn-c-roadmap/
 │
-├── week-01/
+├── Week-1/
-│    ├── day-01/
+│    ├── Day-01/
-│    ├── day-02/
+│    ├── Day-02/
 │    ├── ...
 │    ├── mini-project/
 │    └── README.md
 │
-├── week-02/
+├── Week-2/
 │    └── ...
 │
 ├── ...
 │
-├── week-08/
+├── Week-8/
 │    └── ...
 │
-├── capstone/
+├── Capstone/
 │    └── README.md
 │
 └── README.md